DedZago/StatisticalProcessMonitoring.jl/docs/src/theory.md

 Control charts can be classified into three main categories:

 1. Shewhart-type: memoryless, reactive to large changes.
-Uses only the information about $\bm{X}_t$ at each time $t > 0$.
+Uses only the information about $\bm{X}_t$ at each time $t > 0$ to compute the monitoring statistic, $C_{t} = f(\boldsymbol{X}_t)$.

 2. CUSUM-type: chart with memory, dampens the historical information with an update mechanism of the form $C_{t} = \max\left\{ 0, C_{t-1} + f(\bm{X}_t) \right\}.$
 3. EWMA-type: chart with memory, the historical information is weighted using exponentially-decaying weights such as $C_{t} = (1 - \lambda)C_{t-1} + \lambda X_{t}.$

 ## Nonparametric Control Charts

 Traditional control charts rely on i.i.d. continuous quality variables following a parametric distribution.
-When these assumptions are violated, control charts designed under these assumptions are limited.
+When these assumptions are violated, control charts designed under these assumptions can display poor performance.

-Various nonparametric methods have been developed:
+Various nonparametric methods have been developed to relax the parametric assumptions:
 - **Rank-Based Charts**: these use a rank transformation of the data.
 - **Data Categorization**: numerical data is categorized and then a log-linear model is subsequently monitored over time.